 It must have come as a political shock to see a film in 1965 highlight, with such casual brutality, the privilege of the male patriarch.
 Agnès Varda’s third feature, Le Bonheur, is such a contradiction in its conveyance of a happiness, ignorant of morality, that its shock is rarely diminished.
-The film is a colourful, … Continue reading Mozart in Le Bonheur (1965) – Agnès Varda.
+The film is a colourful, seasonal evocation of a very unusual ménage à trios which … Continue reading Mozart in Le Bonheur (1965) – Agnès Varda.

 David Lynch has a very clear and obvious interest in music.
 This interest finds its way into his films via a number of different methods and often build upon the director’s main recurring themes and ideas.
-What makes David Lynch distinct from other American directors with interests in music such as Martin Scorsese and Woody … Continue reading David Lynch’s Musical Formations of Cinematic Ideas (The Big Dream).
+What makes David Lynch distinct from other American directors with interests in music such as Martin Scorsese and Woody Allen is that Lynch’s interest has peaked at a point … Continue reading David Lynch’s Musical Formations of Cinematic Ideas (The Big Dream).

 Nostalgia can manifest in many forms at the cinema.
 Sometimes it can be overt, sometimes it can be unconscious but film is most definitely the medium to explore its inner workings.
-A number of films have recently used sound, not just in an interesting way, but as a major part of the narrative and character … Continue reading Silence (Pat Collins, 2012) – Landscape and Nostalgia.
+A number of films have recently used sound, not just in an interesting way, but as a major part of the narrative and character focus whilst touching upon nostalgia.
+These range from the superb … Continue reading Silence (Pat Collins, 2012) – Landscape and Nostalgia.